jmonlong/PopSV/3-Visualization.md

 bc.rand = quick.count(files.df, bins.df, nb.cores=3, nb.rand.bins=1e3)
 ```

 Here, we didn't specify to use the GC corrected bin counts (`col.files="bc.gc.gz"` parameter before), so it will actually go to the BAM files and count the reads in 1000 random bins.
-Depending on your sample size, it might take some time, it might be good to use a cluster job (with [BatchJobs](2-ClusterManagement.md)).
+Depending on your sample size, it might take some time and might be a good idea to use a cluster job (with [BatchJobs](2-ClusterManagement.md)).

 ## Summary of the calls